tamnguyenbbt/dom-util/README.md

 Dom-util is licensed under **Apache Software License, Version 2.0**.

 ## Versions
+* Version **1.1.1** released on 01/15/2019 - add feature to filter out tags by attributes from Document
 * Version **1.1.0** released on 12/28/2018 - release Page Object Model code generation feature
 * Version **1.0.9** released on 12/24/2018
 * Version **1.0.8** released on 12/19/2018